jungtaesu/jungtaesu/README.md

 ### 2022.05 ~

 - Keypair
-  - Frontend Engineer in charge of UX/UI for the KeyWallet Touch app.
+  - BlockChain Platform Engineer in charge of Deployment/Maintenance for the IDO and DEX application of Keypair.
 </br>

-### 2017.08 ~ 2019.09

-- LG Display Co., Ltd.